-Meanwhile Cara (Peyton List) and John (Luke Mitchell) got a chance to play with the lighter side of their relationship where double entendres abounded and witty chemistry followed suit.
+(Peyton List) and John (Luke Mitchell) got to play with the lighter

-most entertaining characters continued her reign as Ashlyn Pearce’s enthralling
+One of “The Bold and the Beautiful’s” most entertaining characters continued her reign as Ashlyn Pearce’s enthralling

-performance remained as engaging as ever.
+performance as Ally remained as engaging as ever.

-Best Reality TV
+Best Reality TV Return: “Dancing with the Stars”

-Return: Dancing with the Stars: The judges were positioned back where they
+The judges were positioned back where they

 Burke-Charvet.

-Season Finale: Pretty Little Liars: After a season spent chasing Ali (Sasha
+After a season of “Pretty Little Liars” spent chasing Ali (Sasha

 Pieterse) around, she finally sat down and coughed up some answers.
 Most of

-the puzzle pieces were finally put into place and they actually made sense.
+the puzzle pieces were finally put into place, and they actually made sense.
 The only

 downside was the absolution of Fitz (Ian Harding) and the lamest gunfight/showdown ever that